aoruize/cfs-test/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Centre of Forensic Sciences
-tagline: Graphic Designer
+tagline: Ontario Ministry of the Solicitor General
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/rnd_toronto_cfs.jpg
 cta:
-  ctaText: Know more
+  ctaText: Learn more
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Ontario's Centre of Forensic Sciences (CFS) is one of the most extensive forensic science facilities in North America.
+It conducts scientific investigations in cases involving injury or death for crimes against persons or property.